bioc/cyanoFilter/README.md

 Again we use the two channels measuring cholorophyll *a* and phycoerythrin, but we set the **interest** option to *both-right*.
-This means that we are expecting both of the cyanobacteria cells to be on the right of channels 1.
+This means that we are expecting the cyanobacteria cells to be on the right of channel 1.

 ``` r
 bs45_gate1 <- celldebris_nc(flowfile_marginout2$reducedflowframe,